Best Summer Bedding Plants

 Growing bedding plants just to have them consumed by slugs is no fun.

 Some bedding plants are very attractive to slugs, others less so.
 You may want to select easy to grow slug resistant bedding.
-Those which are slug magnets are petunia (above center image), bizzie lizzies (Impatiens,) verbena, pansies, and the most attractive of all to slugs, marigolds.
+Those which are slug magnets are petunia (above centre image), bizzie lizzies (Impatiens,) verbena, pansies, and the most attractive of all to slugs, marigolds.
 If your garden is prone to slugs, and you want an easier gardening life, steer clear of these.

 Bedding plants less liked by slugs are Pelargoniums common name Geranium (above image far right), Begonias, the English pot Marigold (calendula officinalis, image below left) Fuchsias, Lobelia (image above far left), and Snapdragons ( Antirrhinums)

 Compare below the Calendula (pot marigold) illustrated further down below left and the traditional pom pom shaped Marigold image below right.
-Both are very lovely, but with the traditional marigold you will need robust slug protection even if you grow them off the ground in a tall pot.
+Both are lovely, but with the traditional marigold you will need robust slug protection even if you grow them off the ground in a tall pot.
 The slugs consider Marigolds nectar of the gods.
 They will slime their way up the pot and munch away on the Marigolds, leaving you with a few slimy stalks.

 slug eaten bedding plant